derekc22/neural-net/README.md

 # Neural Network Library

-A modular implementation of various neural network architectures from scratch using PyTorch tensors.
+A modular implementation of various neural network architectures from scratch.
 This project focuses on demonstrating the underlying mechanics of each architecture with an emphasis on educational clarity.

 ## Overview